caramirezal/gettingNCleaningData/README.md

 The ProcessData.R contains the code to process the data contained in the "UCI HAR Dataset" directory.
 The script most be executed using this directory as the working space.

-The humanActivityTidyData.csv file contains the processed date output of executing the ProcessData.R script.
+The humanActivityTidyData.txt file contains the processed date output of executing the run_analysis.R script.

-The variables included in the table contained in the humanActivityTidyData.csv file are the
+The variables included in the table contained in the humanActivityTidyData.txt file are the
 following:

 activity: The experimental physical activity measured from the subject.
 It is a cathegorical